 The form will involve entering some basic information such as:

 The candidate will need to pay the visa fee in order to submit the application, and then the approved eVisa will be sent to the applicant by email.
 The Thailand visitor eVisa will remove the hassle of having to go to an embassy or consulate to obtain a Thai Visa.

-The Thailand online visa will allow British, French and Emirati nationals to visit Thailand for a period of up to 60 days.
+The Thailand online visa will allow eligible travelers to visit Thailand for a period of up to 60 days.
 This can also be extended to 90 days if necessary and can be done in Thailand.
-However, visiting Thailand for a maximum period of up to 30 days does not require a tourist visa as these nationalities are included in the visa exemption scheme.
+However, visiting Thailand for a maximum period of up to 30 days does not require a tourist visa for nationalities included in the visa exemption scheme.